Calculating your fertile window can be a tricky thing to do.

 What to do now?

-Some doctors say you should have intercourse the day before and the day after this day, day thirteen and fifteen of your cycle in order to make sure the egg meets with sperm and can begin the process to fertilize and work its way down the fallopian tubes and into a nice thick endometrium for implantation.
+Some doctors say you should have intercourse the day before and the day after this day, day 13 and 15 of your cycle, in order to make sure the egg meets with sperm and can begin the process to fertilize and work its way down the fallopian tubes and into a nice, thick endometrium for implantation.

 After ovulation occurs, you enter the luteal phase.
 Typically, this is cycle day 15-28.

 Here is when the endometrium continues to thicken and hopefully become the new home to a fertilized egg.

 Now that you are a little more educated about how your cycle is made up of different components, you need to figure out exactly how long the different phases are for your personal cycle.

 Some women have shorter cycles and phases or longer cycles and phases, changing the days that you would expect ovulation.
 Theoretically, you should ovulate around two weeks prior to your next period.

 If I’m not on medication to regulate mine, I can have a cycle that comes once a month to once every three or four months.

 Hello, trying to conceive hell!

 Writing down and tracking the length of your cycles and phases can help you figure yours out and will be something that your doctor needs to know, as well, if you are having trouble conceiving.

 You can also chart your basal body temperature to pinpoint which cycle day you tend to ovulate each month.